 2011 – CMC launches the first of its older adult choirs, the Solera Singers.

-2016 – CMC now provides classes to over 2,400 students each year on 30 different instruments and in musical genres from Jazz and Blues to Western Classical to Latin and Middle Eastern music.
+2021 – CMC now provides classes to over 3,600 students each year on 30 different instruments and in musical genres from jazz and blues to western classical to Latin and jazz music.
 Thousands of people enjoy musical performances at no or low cost each year in CMC’s concert hall and in out in the community.